springframeworkguru/customer-workbench/.junie/guidelines.md

 - Spring Boot 4.0.0 (parent), Java 25, single-module Maven project.
 - Primary focus areas enabled: Data JPA, Flyway, Validation, Web MVC, MapStruct, Lombok, Testcontainers (PostgreSQL), H2 (runtime option), Docker Compose integration.

+## Project Structure
+- `**/model/` - Java POJO DTOs
+- `**/bootstrap/` - Statup configuration
+- `**/controller/` - Spring MVC controllers
+- `**/service/` - Business logic and services
+- `**/repository/` - Spring Data JPA repositories
+- `**/config/` - Configuration classes
+- `**/mappers/` - Mapstruct mappers
+- `**/domain/` - JPA entities

+## Database Management
+- Database migrations are managed with Flyway
+- Migration scripts are in `data-chore/src/main/resources/db/migration/`
+- Follow naming convention: `V<version>__<description>.sql`

+## Java Coding Hints and Conventions
+* The @MockBean annotation is deprecated.
+Use @MockitoBean instead.
+* When writing unit tests, verify any required properties have values, unless testing an exception condition.
+* When writing unit tests, be sure to test exception conditions, such as validation constraint errors, and ensure the correct exception is thrown.
+* When writing unit tests for classes which implement an interface NEVER create a test implementation of the interface for the class under test.
+* When adding properties to JPA entities or DTOs, add the new properties after other properties, but above the user, dateCreated, and dateUpdated properties.
+* When refactoring classes DO NOT create .new or .tmp files.
+Refactor the class in place.

+### DTO Conventions
+- Use DTOs for Spring MVC controllers
+- Name DTOs with `DTO` suffix
+- For HTTP Get and List operations use <classname>DTO
+- For HTTP Create operations use <classname>CreationDTO.
+Do not add the id, version, createdDate, or dateUpdated properties to the creation DTO.
+Ignore the id, version, createdDate, and dateUpdated these properties in MapStruct mappings.
+- For HTTP Update operations use <classname>UpdateDTO.
+The update DTO should NOT include the id, createdDate, and dateUpdated properties.
+The version property should be used to check for optimistic locking.
+- For HTTP Patch operations use <classname>PatchDTO.
+The patch DTO should NOT include the id, createdDate, and dateUpdated properties.
+The version property should be used to check for optimistic locking.
+Patch operations should be used to update a single property.
+The PatchDTO should NOT have validation annotations preventing null or empty values.

+### JPA Conventions
+- Use an `Interger` version property annotated with `@Version` for optimistic locking
+- When mapping enumerations to database columns, use `@Enumerated(EnumType.STRING)` to store the enum name instead of the ordinal value.
+- Use a property named `createdDate` of type `LocalDateTime` with `@CreationTimestamp` for the creation date.
+The column description should use `updatabele = false` to prevent updates to the createdDate property.
+- Use a property named `dateUpdated` of type `LocalDateTime` with `@UpdateTimestamp` for the last update date.
+- Do not use the Lombok `@Data` annotation on JPA entities.
+Use `@Getter` and `@Setter` instead.
+- Do not add the '@Repository' annotation to the repository interface.
+The Spring Data JPA will automatically create the implementation at runtime.
+- Use the `@Transactional` annotation on the service class to enable transaction management.
+The `@Transactional` annotation should be used on the service class and not on the repository interface.
+- Use the `@Transactional(readOnly = true)` annotation on the read-only methods of the service class to enable read-only transactions.
+This will improve performance and reduce locking on the database.
+- When adding methods to the repository interface, try to avoid using the `@Query` annotation.
+Use the Spring Data JPA method naming conventions to create the query methods.
+This will improve readability and maintainability of the code.
+- In services when testing the return values of optionals, throw the `NotFoundException` if the optional is empty.
+This will provide a 404 response to the client.
+The `NotFoundException` should be thrown in the service class and not in the controller class.

+### Mapstruct Conventions
+- When creating mappers for patch operations, use the annotation `@BeanMapping(nullValuePropertyMappingStrategy = NullValuePropertyMappingStrategy.IGNORE, nullValueCheckStrategy = NullValueCheckStrategy.ALWAYS)` to ignore null values in the source object.
+This will prevent null values from overwriting existing values in the target object.
+- Mapper implementations are generated at compile time.
+If the context is not loading because of missing dependencies, compile java/main to generate the mappers.

+### Unit Test Conventions
+- When creating unit tests, use datafaker to generate realistic test data values.
+See the class `PaymentProcessorBootStrap` for example usage.
+- When creating or updating tests, use the Junit `@DisplayName` annotation to provide a human readable name for the test.
+This will improve the quality of the test report.
+- When creating or updating tests, use the Junit `@Nested` annotation to group related tests.
+This will improve the readability of the test report.
+- When investigating test failures of transaction tests, verify the service implementation uses saveAndFlush() to save the entity.
+This will ensure the entity is saved to the database before the transaction is committed.

 1) Build and Configuration Instructions
 - JDK: 25.
 The Maven compiler plugin is set to release 25.
 Use a matching JDK for build/IDE.
 - MapStruct & Lombok annotation processing: